-Employees are expected to adhere to Airline guidelines for air travel during a pandemic virus or public health emergency.
+Employees are expected to adhere to airline safety guidelines and public health emergency.

-The Organization reserves the right to temporarily suspend business travel requests in support of public safety measures enacted following a federal, state, or local public emergency.
+The organization reserves the right to temporarily suspend business travel requests in support of public safety measures enacted following a federal, state, or local public emergency.
 Employees will be informed of this action and when business travel requests may resume.